About Benton County

 Unlike many small towns that have been drained of their businesses, local leaders have made reinvestment in their hometowns a priority.
 Fellure Foods recently added Subway to their grocery store in Otterbein.
 Boswell's Farmers & Merchants Bank continues to expand its reach.
+They also have a popular new Mexican restaurant - Agave Azul - as well as a new Dollar Store.
 Fowler's 100 Mile House is a famous stop on the road from Indianapolis to Chicago.

 List of Unincorporated Places

 Atkinson // Chase // Dunnington // Freeland Park // Lochiel // Raub // Swanington // Talbot // Templeton // Wadena